robertpiosik/CodeWebChat/README.md

 - you're an experienced engineer working on a large codebase
 - you're a student or hobbyist on a budget
+- you believe software should be crafted, not generated

 **See how simple it is to implement a feature with ChatGPT:**